emilianoregazzoni/Bellabeat/README.md

 ![image](https://user-images.githubusercontent.com/20979227/181075296-8b0191b5-1a2a-4b0e-98f5-01ed43cd2626.png)

 According to multiple studies, the best hour to go to bed is between 22 and 23 hs.
-In this graph, we see a normal behavior, hours with almost +400.000 given for all the users are  9am to 9pm which is ok.
+In this graph, we see a normal behavior, hours with almost +400.000 steps taken for all the users are 9am to 9pm which is ok.
 But this graph shows a large amount of steps in 23 hs, and 00 hs.
 23 hs is almost 100.000 steps accumulated, and 00:00 are over 50.000.
 If you divide this numbers, with the information about 33 users you have in this table, you will have: